FHOOEAIST/aist-kube-stacks/hostpath-provisioner/README.md

 along with the modifications proposed [here](https://github.com/MaZderMind/hostpath-provisioner).

 ## Build and Upload
-This is a go project so we need to work through its dependencies.
+This is a, go project so we need to work through its dependencies.

-We first [install golang](https://github.com/golang/go/wiki/Ubuntu) and make sure `/snap/bin` is in you path
+We first [install golang](https://github.com/golang/go/wiki/Ubuntu) and make sure `/snap/bin` is in your path

 ```